-Olympian Hall serves as our race headquarters and is where the race check-in, pre-race briefings, awards ceremony and drop bag drops off are, all to be held outdoors (so please bring a chair or a blanket).
+Olympian Hall serves as our race headquarters and is where the race check-in, pre-race briefings, awards ceremony and drop bag drop offs are, all to be held outdoors (so please bring a chair or a blanket, and maybe an umbrella).
 It is also an aid station.
 Directions are as follows: